 Are SI joint injections effective for SIJ pain from ankylosing spondylitis?

 If Ankylosing Spondylitis is causing inflammation of the SIJ, the treatment is an SI joint steroid injection.
-The injection tend to help with pain and to restore quality of life.
+The injection tends to help with pain and to restore quality of life.

 We Accept Most Insurances: